Euan-Griffiths/FIRS-Python/README.md

 Data from the [ESA](https://www.esa.int/)
 - [502mnos](https://esahubble.org/projects/fits_liberator/eagledata/) The Eagle Nebula - Taken on the Hubble space telescope
 - [656mnos](https://esahubble.org/projects/fits_liberator/eagledata/) The Eagle Nebula - Taken on the Hubble space telescope
 - [673mnos](https://esahubble.org/projects/fits_liberator/eagledata/) The Eagle Nebula - Taken on the Hubble space telescope

+The National Radio Astronomy Observatory and Green Bank Observatory are facilities of the U.S. National Science Foundation operated under cooperative agreement by Associated Universities, Inc